FreeRTOS/iot-reference-arm-corstone3xx/README.md

 platforms.
 All the components are put together in a modular manner to make porting of this integration across platforms easy.

+## ML model update

+For details about the ML model update, see [the feature-specific readme file](docs/applications/ml_model_update/ml-model-update.md)

 ## Supported Targets

 Arm Corstone-3xx targets includes an example subsystem based on the Cortex-M